 Domain Name Valuation

 Investing in domain names comes with a lot of inefficiencies and ‘guesstimations’ when it comes to asking for/offering a fair price during a domain name transaction.
+To be plain, the domain value is determined by how much the buyer is willing to pay.

 In my research, there has been a number of domain name valuation/appraisal tools which have come to the domain name industry.
 A few popular tools known amongst domain investors are: